jsnjuan/Competitive-Programming/README.md

 ## Description

-This repo contains my solutions to competitive programming problems from contests have participated.
+This repo contains my solutions to competitive programming problems from contests I have participated.